 - For best results, gently hand wash in luke warm water, taking care not to rub the print against itself (if you have pinned it against another piece of fabric then this won’t be a problem).
 As you can see, fabric washed like this came out looking almost identical to our control fabric, and should give you near perfect results:

-- If you need to use hotter temperatures, or don’t have time to hand wash, then your print should be happy in a washing machine at 30 degrees, as long as you have followed steps 1-3.
+- If you need to use hotter temperatures, or don’t have time to hand wash, then your print may be happy in a washing machine at 30 degrees, as long as you have followed steps 1-3.
 Below is our control fabric next to fabric that was ironed, pinned and machine washed at 30, and it still looks pretty good:

 Our fabrics are not pre-washed, and will shrink slightly when washed for the first time.
-If you are using your fabric to make clothes, or anything else that will need to be washed, remember to wash and dry it first before you start cutting or sewing.
+If you are using your fabric to make clothes, or anything else that will need to be washed, remember to gently wash and dry it first before you start cutting or sewing.

 If you want more information, we’ve written a blog post about our very thorough wash tests.